WhitmanCS370/sp24-lab12/README.md

     python3 cursor_const.py 50 logfile

 * This version should not crash.
 But can you see 50 lines of text?
 Why or why not?
+We could see all the lines, because my terminal was huge, however on a smaller terminal you could not see all the lines because you cannot scroll or move through the window, it is larger than the terminal window.

 ### Section 3: Moving
 Run